Business Writing Proficiency Requirement*

 Students who did not demonstrate business writing proficiency on the GMAT or GRE and who have not shown proof of having taken and passed an approved business writing course after taking the GMAT must satisfactorily complete a four-week, online non-credit workshop in Business Writing (NOCR-GB.2099).
 These workshops are graded Pass/Fail.
 A passing grade fulfills Stern's requirement to show proficiency in business writing.
 Writing workshops have a maximum enrollment of 15 students and offer individualized attention, enabling students to refine their business writing skills.

 Students will automatically be registered for the workshop if it is determined necessary, based on the above criteria.
 A non-refundable $350 fee will be charged for the Business Writing Workshop.
-Students who have been enrolled in the workshop but believe they have satisfied the proficiency requirement should contact MBA Academic Affairs as soon as possible.
+Students who have been enrolled in the workshop but believe they have satisfied the proficiency requirement should contact Academic Affairs and Advising as soon as possible.

 Students who do not satisfy this requirement within the allotted time will be placed on academic "hold", which will prevent them from being able to register for courses the following semester.
 Students will not be permitted to graduate without satisfying this requirement.
 Students who have been enrolled in the workshop but do not pass will be re-enrolled in the workshop and will be charged an additional non-refundable fee.